mjacobus/watchtower-bible-look-up/README.md

 There are different DOM for some chapters:

-This works link http://www.jw.org/pt/publicacoes/biblia/1-reis/11#v-3 Note, the entire versicle is wrapped with a #v-3 selector
+This works link http://www.jw.org/pt/publicacoes/biblia/1-reis/11#v-3 Note, the entire verse (1 King 11:3) is wrapped with a #v-3 selector

 ```html
 <p>